Multi-Sensor Diffusion-Driven Optical Image Translation for Large-Scale Applications: Proposed Method

 \section{Proposed Method}

-Our method tackles the challenging task of optical-to-optical image translation between a lower spatial resolution sensor domain and a higher spatial resolution sensor domain.
-While higher spatial resolution is the most noticeable difference between such domains, there are also many other subtle features that might be difficult to pinpoint.
-The method hereby described leverages denoising probabilistic diffusion models to not only virtually increase spatial resolution but also to match these less obvious but important differences between the domains.
-This requires a training dataset with pairs of co-registered low spatial resolution (LR) domain $A$ and high spatial resolution (HR) domain $B$ images, showing the same scenes taken with different sensors, to ensure a thorough domain adaptation.
+Our method addresses the challenging task of large-scale, patch-consistent optical-to-optical image translation from a lower to a higher spatial resolution sensor domain.
+While spatial resolution is the most noticeable difference, other disparities such as radiometric fidelity, illumination conditions, and sensor spectral sensitivity also increase the radiometric discrepancy between the two domains \cite{CuiColor2020}.

+To tackle these challenges, we leverage Denoising Probabilistic Diffusion Models (DDPMs) to not only enhance spatial resolution but also align subtle yet significant differences between the two domains, ensuring improved radiometric fidelity and consistency.
+This requires a training dataset with pairs of co-registered low spatial resolution (LR) domain $A$ and high spatial resolution (HR) domain $B$ images, capturing the same scenes with different sensors for proper domain adaptation.

-The full method generates multi-patch images with highly consistent and color-accurate patches.
-These images are sharp and clear, showing significant visual resolution improvements compared to lower-resolution domain images while preserving the original content.
-Our experiments in Section \ref{sec:experiments} provide evidence of these improvements.
+The method hereby proposed is built upon Denoising Diffusion Implicit Models (DDIM) \cite{Song2020}, which are advantageous due to their reduced number of model forward passes during inference and their deterministic behavior in intermediate steps.
+However, our approach differs from the standard classifier-free guided DDIM framework commonly used in traditional computer vision tasks \cite{ho2022classifierfree, Saharia2021, Dhariwal2021, Song2020, Nichol2021, Wang2022}.
+The standard framework struggles with the high variability in patch coloration within large training sets, leading to inaccurate colorization in generated patches.
+This color shifting behavior in diffusion models has been originally described by Deck and Bischoff \cite{deck2023easing}.
+They observed that diffusion models can exhibit color shifts that are worsened with larger input patch sizes.

+Additionally, due to the stochastic nature of denoising diffusion models, different initial noise matrices can result in varying outputs for the same input \cite{Ho2020}.
+This randomness can cause inconsistencies in feature generation across neighboring patches, which is problematic for image-to-image translation in remote sensing.

+The proposed method addresses these deficiencies by implementing novel forward and reverse diffusion procedures, ensuring high-quality, consistent results.

+The model architecture and the associated hyperparameters used for our experiments are discussed in Appendix \ref{sec:apx:model_s}.
+Details about the denoising diffusion working principles are presented in Appendix \ref{sec:apx:fund}.